ASHdevelopment/Ember-Lunch-and-Learn/README.md

 1. What is the difference between `outlet` and `yield`?
 1. What is a dynamic segment route?

+## Homework
+1. Add Ember Data & Models to the restaurants route.
+1. Generate Fake Data for the restaurant route using Mirage.

 ## Initial Setup (cloning this repo)
 1. Make sure you have git setup on your computer